Michael S. Bernick

 Michael S. Bernick (born October 1, 1952) is an American lawyer.
-He served as Director of California's labor department, the Employment Development Department (EDD), from 1999 to 2004.
-He is a practitioner and theorist of job training and employment strategies.
-For over 40 years, he has developed job training projects on the state and local level in California and written about strategies for expanding the middle class and achieving fuller employment.
+He served as Director of California's labor department, the Employment Development Department (EDD), from 1999 to 2004, and has been involved in developing and implementing job training and employment projects on the state and local levels for over four decades.
+He is the author of a series of articles and books drawing on these projects and centered on achieving fuller employment and expanding the middle class.
+He continues to be active today in the employment field as counsel with Duane Morris LLP, and as the long-time research director of the California Workforce Association (CWA), and Fellow with the Milken institute and Burning Glass Institute.

-In a series of articles and books written during the 1980s and 1990s, drawing on his experience in community job training, he argues against the then-expanding social welfare system.
-He sets out alternative strategies of inner city entrepreneurship and market-based training and job ladders.
+In a series of articles and books written during the 1980s and 1990s, based on experiences at the San Francisco Renaissance Center and other community-based organizations, he argues against the then-expanding social welfare system.
+He sets out alternative jobs-based strategies and ownership-based strategies, including ones of rapid job placement with supports, inner city entrepreneurship and market-based training and job ladders.

-In the 2000s, his projects, first at the EDD and then through the California Workforce Association (CWA), include ones of worker retraining and reemployment, improving the income of low-wage workers, and employment for workers who have been unable to find steady work.
-He has written regularly on these topics, including a volume on the lessons of training programs over the past fifty years and two volumes on expanding jobs for workers with developmental and neurological differences.
+Since the early 2000s, his projects, first at the EDD and then through the CWA, continue to address workers who have greatest difficulty finding steady work.
+Job Training That Gets Results (2006) identifies elements of effective job training programs, and roles for affinity groups and other mutual support groups outside of government.
+Other projects from this period test strategies for improving the mobility of lower wage workforces and increasing investment in these workforces.

+The employment of adults with autism and other neurodivergent conditions is the subject of multiple projects, as well as two books in the 2000s.
+The Autism Job Club (2015) discusses the emerging structured and intentional neurodiversity hiring programs within major firms, as well as the new sub-sector of neurodiversity workforce intermediaries.
+The Autism Full Employment Act (2021), discusses autism employment initiatives as the American economy rebuilds post-pandemic.

 Early life and education

 Bernick grew up in Los Angeles through Fairfax High School.
 A marathon runner in the 1960s, he was active in the long-distance running subculture of Southern California at that time.
 He attended Harvard University (B.A.
 1974), Oxford University (Balliol College, B. Phil.
 1976) and the University of California, Berkeley Law School (J.D.
 1979).
-He spent his final year of law school in Washington DC researching a monograph on judge J. Skelly Wright.
+He spent his final year of law school in Washington DC researching and writing a monograph on judge J. Skelly Wright.

-Career in the Employment Field
+Career in the employment field

-After graduating from law school in 1979, he spent much of the next seven years as executive director of the San Francisco Renaissance Center, a community job training agency that operated a series of literacy and vocational training classes, an early welfare to work program, and five business ventures providing transitional employment.
-In 1986 Bernick went into private law practice with the law firm of Arnelle and Hastie but remained a board member of several community job training agencies until being appointed EDD Director in 1999.